-The process of building the happy life begins with those first small steps.
+The process of building a happy life begins with those first small steps.
 Get moving and the momentum will build.

 8. Looking for happiness in all the wrong places – drugs – sex.

 In the beginning, these crutches seem like ways to get by.
-You use drugs, alcohol or other addictions to try to be enough.
+You use drugs, alcohol, or other addictions to try to be enough.
 Eventually, those addictions become all you can be.
-Do not get fooled into an illusion that more of an addiction will cure the emptiness inside.
+Do not get fooled by an illusion that more of an addiction will cure the emptiness inside.

 9. Thinking money will buy happiness.

 Money buys things.
 Having some things is better than having nothing.
 Things alone will never make you happy.
 Too many things will bury you.
-Make sure that in your pursuit of money your do not leave family, friends and your true self behind.
+Make sure that in your pursuit of money you do not leave family, friends, and your true self behind.